Innovative energy-efficient social housing receives its first tenants in Barcelona

 The real impact of Sustainable Plus Energy Neighbourhoods

-The syn.ikia project in Santa Coloma exemplifies a dual-purpose model: it promotes energy-positive communities while providing affordable, high-quality housing to those in need.
-The handover event was attended by regional and local officials, including Sílvia Paneque, Councillor for Territory, Housing and Ecological Transition, who highlighted the government’s commitment to sustainable and affordable housing for those in need.
+The syn.ikia project in Santa Coloma de Gramenet exemplifies a dual-purpose model: it promotes energy-positive communities while providing affordable, high-quality housing to those in need.
+The handover event was attended by regional and local officials, including Sílvia Paneque, Minister for Territory, Housing and Ecological Transition, who highlighted the government’s commitment to sustainable and affordable housing for those in need.
 The rent for these units is tailored to income, ranging between 365 and 486 euros per month, making it accessible for vulnerable groups.

 This project illustrates the feasibility of energy-positive social housing and emphasizes how such initiatives can uplift communities while addressing both environmental and social needs.
 Tenants benefit from affordable rents and housing adapted for accessibility, with certain apartments prioritized for individuals at risk of social exclusion.